femto-code/Raspberry-Pi-Dashboard/README.md

   [...]
 ```

-4. Remember password and enjoy!

-> **As always**: Make sure to change the default password (which is **root**) and choose a more secure one at first setup and if your dashboard is accessible on the network.
+> **As always**: Make sure to change the default password (which is **root**) and choose a more secure one at first setup and consider more security if your dashboard is accessible on the network.

 ## License